 - Object Number:

-- aluminium alloy, bakelite, brass (copper, zinc alloy), copper (alloy), electrical components, iron, plastic (unidentified), steel (metal), textile
+- aluminium alloy, bakelite, brass (copper, zinc alloy), copper (alloy), electrical components, iron, plastic (unidentified), steel (metal) and textile

 - furnishing and equipment